 With the rising popularity of smartphones with new, innovative GPS tracking capabilities, many medic alert system providers have developed mobile apps to complement and improve their services.
-These apps are useful for those who don't want to or can't afford to purchase a mobile unit.
+These life alert apps are useful for those who don't want to or can't afford to purchase a mobile unit.
 Exceptionally helpful in an emergency, all of these apps are available for iOS and Android smartphones.

 iMedAlert, a free app recommended by Innovatemedtec, is an excellent way to notify emergency care professionals of an individual's location and medical history during an emergency.
 When the user indicates that he or she feels in danger, the app will send an emergency call, text message or email to either 911 or loved ones. iMedAlert also stores relevant medical information, such as blood type, allergies and medications, which are forwarded to paramedics and other medical professionals during an emergency.

 Medical ID: Emergency (ICE) is a free, straightforward medical alert program that comes with iOS devices and can be installed on Android smartphones.
 With an impressive overall rating of 4.5 stars from SensorTower, this app is recommended for everyone, regardless of age or medical issues.

 ICE stores the user's medical information, accessible from the phone's lock screen, in case of an emergency.
 The user simply creates a medical profile containing pertinent health information.
 ICE also enables the user to send emergency health alerts, text messages, or calls to contacts with a single click, through the "In Case of Emergency" contact section.